dzuluaga/apigee-tutorials/apiproxies/npm-local-private-module/README.md

 #### Option 7: npm link - symlink to local package

 Npm comes with handy way to create a globally-installed symbolic link to any package, which can be used from another package.
+Golo Roden explains it well in (this video)[http://www.sitepoint.com/using-npm-link-node-js/].
+Here's the sequence of steps to make npm-package1 available for npm-main package:

 In our case, npm-package1 is symlinked:

 ```bash
 $ cd npm-package1